general-molecular-simulations/so3lr/README.md

 ```

 ## Potential energy function
-To obtain a potential energy function which is not specifally tailored for `jax-md` we provide a convenience
+To obtain a potential energy function which is not specifically tailored for `jax-md` we provide a convenience
 interface.
 You can do
 ```python
 from so3lr import So3lrPotential